redecentralize/alternative-internet/README.md

 * [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
 Uses a combination of Ethereum and IPFS to index and list content

-* [Avatar](http://avatar.ai) is a distributed "operating system for the internet" running inside the web browser.
-It allows for secure messaging (think email, social networks) and distributed data storage, employing a policy of "privacy and data security by default".
-Building its own encrypted P2P network, it does not rely upon any central authority.
-(Appears to be inactive)

 * [Cactus player](https://bitbucket.org/cactusplayer/cactusplayer/src/master/) Decentralized P2P Music Player - main site has gone, but linking to source in case someone wants to know how it worked.

 * [ClearSkies](https://github.com/jewel/clearskies) is a peer-to-peer file sync program.
 It is inspired by BitTorrent Sync, but has an open and fully-documented protocol.